M1xckk/Comm-Docs-Test/docs/task1.md

 ???+ success

-    You have already have install EJS in your computer.
+   EJS have already installed in your computer.
+But there will be no file added, just some packages.

 ### how to make a simple ejs file